Citizens can’t be hauled from one part of the country to another, let India remain free: SC

 We cannot have citizens hauled from one corner of the country to another for a social media post criticising the government the Supreme Court said.
 The warning was prompted by the Bengal police issuing summons to a Delhi resident who had criticised the state government for non-implementation of lockdown norms.

-A Bench comprising Justices D Y Chandrachud and Indira Banerjee said, 'do not cross the line.
+A Bench comprising Justices D Y Chandrachud and Indira Banerjee said, 'Do not cross the line.
 Let India remain a free country.
 We, as the Supreme Court are here to protect free speech.
 The reason the Supreme Court was created by the Constitution was to ensure that ordinary citizens are not harassed by the state.'

 Roshini Biswas had challenged the issuance of summons through her counsel, Mahesh Jethmalani the issuance of summons to her by the police and the Calcutta High Court asking her to appeal before the police for questioning.